Plot or Extract Results of Constrained Correspondence Analysis or Redundancy Analysis

 ), the scores of requested axes

-are adjusted to the plotting area.
+are adjusted relative to the axis with highest eigenvalue.
 With

 scaling = "species"